samueltesfai/react-chess-app/README.md

 ## Description

 The frontend for this project was implemented using React JavaScript.
 The AI was created with the alpha-beta pruning search algorithm with a depth of 4.
 The heuristic function used to evaluate game positions in this working version of the app only considers the total material of each player.

-The actual chess game logic is not implemented and instead I used the chess.js API to handle it (implementing the game logic is not the focus of the project and is a bit involved).
-A future goal of the project is to train a neural network to see if we can produce a better heuristic function with it.
+I currently have a trained network using PyTorch that evaluates game positions that works pretty well for certain positions (check the main branch for relevant code).
+Before integrating it into the final app however, I would like experiment some more to get a better final model.
+One limitation the current model has is evaluating board positions near the start of the game.

 ## To Do

-Train a neural network and incorporate it in the heuristic function.
+Keep working on the network then incorporate it in the heuristic function.